ivanshin/CarDetectorApp/README.md

 # CarDetectorApp

 This app was created in research goals.
-How it's work:
+How does this work?:

  - Open webpage of this app
  - Upload street with cars image